 Can I wear white if I’m pregnant or have children?

 Yep!
-As mentioned above, a woman’s sexual behavior is no one’s business but her own, and it has no bearing in the hue of her wedding-day attire.
+As mentioned above, a bride’s sexual behavior is no one’s business but their own, and it has no bearing in the hue of wedding-day attire.

 Can I wear a white wedding dress if I’m eloping?

 Yes!
 Your wedding is still a wedding, no matter how many people attend.
 If a white dress is important to you, go right ahead.